$h^*$-vectors of graph polytopes using activities of dissecting spanning trees: Preliminaries on Ehrhart theory and -polynomials

 \section{Preliminaries on Ehrhart theory and $h^*$-polynomials}

 Suppose that $P\subset\R^n$ is a $d$-dimensional lattice polytope, that is a polytope with vertices in $\Z^n$.
-Its \emph{Ehrhart polynomial} $\varepsilon_P$ associates, to each $t\in \mathbb{N}$, the point count $\varepsilon_P(t)=|t\cdot P \cap \mathbb{Z}^n|$.
+Its \emph{Ehrhart polynomial} $\varepsilon_P$ associates, to each $t\in \mathbb{N}$, the point count $\varepsilon_P(t)=|(t\cdot P) \cap \mathbb{Z}^n|$.
 This is indeed known to be a polynomial in $t$ (which then can be extended to arbitrary reals).

-It is easy to check that the polynomials $C_k(t)=\binom{t+d-k}{d}$, for $k=0, \dots, d$, provide a basis over $\mathbb{Q}$ for the space of at most degree $d$ polynomials with rational coefficients \cite[Lemma 3.8]{KP_Ehrhart}.
+It is easy to check that the polynomials $C_k(t)=\binom{t+d-k}{d}$, for $k=0, \dots, d$, provide a basis over $\mathbb{Q}$ for the space of polynomials, of degree $d$ or lower, with rational coefficients \cite[Lemma 3.8]{KP_Ehrhart}.
 Hence one can uniquely write the Ehrhart polynomial as

 and define the \emph{$h^*$-polynomial} (or \emph{$h^*$-vector}) of $P$ as $h^*(x)=\sum_{k=0}^d a_k x^k$.
 (There is another common way to define the $h^*$-polynomial, namely as the numerator of the Ehrhart series.
 That definition is equivalent to the one given above.)